 The fourth step is connecting the grammar concepts to God’s book of nature.
 Students can do an activity like a scavenger hunt for adjectives, writing their impressions of what they see, or doing a walk filling in prepositions to describe their movements.
 They should follow the teacher’s instruction or models carefully.
 These activities can combine repetitive drills with the creativity and freedom that comes with being in nature.

-Finally, the communicative practice allows students to smoothly transition from what the students learned in class, to the actual application in real life situations.
+The fifth step, communicative practice, allows students to smoothly transition from what they learned in class, to the actual application in real life situations.
 The students can answer questions about their reactions to the topic and the activity, using the things they have learned to compose their responses.

 Getting students interested in grammar can be a challenge, but if we teach each stage focusing on creativity and variety, coupled with nature and Bible teachings as examples, we can increase the likelihood of engaging our students and encourage their understanding of God and of biblical truths as well.